 Depending on the age of your kids, setting up a tent in the house can be a lot of fun!
-Consider the size of your tent and the space you have for setting it up.
+But, before you pull out the gear, you might want to do some estimated measuring first!

 If you happen to live in a warm climate you can even set it up on the balcony or in the backyard.

 And, if setting up a tent isn’t possible, you can turn still pull out all the sleeping bags and throw them on the floor for a family camp-out.
-Maybe try hanging some sheets overhead for a makeshift shelter tent.
+Or,

 If you have all the camping gear at your home, and you’re feeling up to pulling it all out, you could set up the tent and sleeping stuff in the backyard.
-Pull out the backpacks too while you’re at it and even some camping dishes!
+Pull out the backpacks too while you’re at it and the camping dishes too!

 Here’s a post all about backyard camping where you’ll find a lot of other tips and suggestions.